Granny Square Join As You Go: 7 Easy Methods

 Motivation Factor Low (dread the seaming stage) High (each square connects instantly)

-Pro Tip: JAYG is perfect for traveling.
+Pro Tip: JAYG works great for traveling.
 Instead of carrying a bag full of completed squares, you simply work one square at a time and attach it to your growing piece.
 This makes it one of the most portable easy crochet projects for on-the-go crafting.

 Who Should Use JAYG?